The importance of saltwater recreational fishing

 Getting a Permit:

-To learn more about recreational fisheries, connect with our national team or regional recreational fishing coordinators. [link to web page that will list the national/regional contacts]
+To learn more about recreational fisheries, connect with our national team or regional recreational fishing coordinators.

 If you are interested in participating in recreational fishing research, here are a few grant programs that can help get you started: